HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 * The [**only** way for this security feature](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/deployment/disable-appcontrol-policies#removing-app-control-policies) to be turned off, modified, updated or disabled will be to have access to the certificate's private keys used to sign it.

-* [Refer to Microsoft's website](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/appcontrol-design-guide) or [my other wiki posts](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Introduction) If you want to learn about WDAC itself and how to create a customized WDAC policy for your own environment.
+* [Refer to Microsoft's website](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/appcontrol-design-guide) or [my other wiki posts](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Introduction) If you want to learn about App Control itself and how to create a customized App Control policy for your own environment.

-* Always test and deploy your WDAC policy in Audit mode first to make sure it works correctly, before deploying the Signed version of it.
+* Always test and deploy your App Control policy in Audit mode first to make sure it works correctly, before deploying the Signed version of it.
     - The [WDACConfig](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig) module has an optional parameter called `-TestMode` that will deploy the policies with ***Boot Audit on Failure*** and ***Advanced Boot Options Menu*** policy rule options.

-* Keep the xml file(s) of the deployed base policy(s) in a safe place, they are needed if you decide to disable or modify the signed deployed WDAC policy later on.
+* Keep the xml file(s) of the deployed base policy(s) in a safe place, they are needed if you decide to disable or modify the signed deployed App Control policy later on.

 <br>